-Tampa Aggravated DUI Attorneys
+Tampa Aggravated DUI Attorney

 Certain DUI offenses carry heavier sentences because of the presence of aggravating factors.
 While many of these factors can lead to a conviction of felony DUI, some occur in misdemeanor DUIs that can intensify the penalties.
 Aggravated misdemeanor DUI is the midway between a simple DUI charge and a felony DUI charge.

-What Is Aggravated DUI?
+What Is an Aggravated DUI?

 Reducing Impaired Driving Recidivism (RIDR)